pondersource/peppol-php/Progress.md

 The goal is a clear design with easily modifiable code.
 Each method/class must have a few functions as possible.

-Thinking for 5 packages with the use of object-oriented python:
+Thinking for 5 packages with the use of object-oriented python

 # packages
 sender - receiver - sender_functions - receiver_functions - invoice